-Chapter 9 Section F2 of your Member Handbook explains what to do if you want us to cover a medical service or item.
+Chapter 9 of this Member Handbook explains what to do if you want us to cover a medical service or item.
 It also tells you how to appeal our coverage decision.
 Call Customer Service to learn more about your appeal rights.